OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    tail
       The end of a :term:`list`.

+   tombstone
+      In :term:`hashing`, a tombstone is used to mark a :term:`slot` in the :term:`hash table` where a record has been deleted.
+      Its purpose is to allow the :term:`collision resolution` process to probe through that slot (so that records further down the :term:`probe sequence` are not unreachable after deleting the record), while also allowing the slot to be reused by a future insert operation.

    topological sort
       The process of laying out the :term:`vertices <vertex>` of a :term:`DAG` in a :term:`linear order` such that no vertex